Gunman who killed 4 in New York was trying to get to NFL offices and claimed to have CTE: Officials

 The shooting happened along Park Avenue, one the nation’s most recognized streets, and just blocks from Grand Central Terminal and Rockefeller Center.
 It’s also less than a 15-minute walk from where UnitedHealthcare CEO Brian Thompson was shot and killed last December by a man who prosecutors say was angry over corporate greed.

-Investigators found that Tamura drove across the country over the past few days and made his way into New York City just before the shooting, Police Commissioner Jessica Tisch said.
+Investigators found that Tamura, who worked security at the Horseshoe Las Vegas, drove across the country the past few days and into New York City just before the shooting, Police Commissioner Jessica Tisch said.

+During a news conference, she said investigators plan to question a man who supplied parts for the AR-15-style rifle Tamura used in the attack, including the weapon’s lower receiver.

-Surveillance video showed the gunman exiting a double-parked BMW early Monday evening with a rifle, then marching across a plaza and into the skyscraper, which is also home to investment firm Blackstone and other companies.
+Surveillance video showed the gunman getting out of a BMW early Monday evening and strolling across a plaza in a button-down shirt and jacket with a rifle at his side before he entered the building, which also has offices for the investment firm Blackstone and other companies.
 It was closed Tuesday except to investigators.

-He then sprayed the lobby with gunfire, killing Islam, who was off-police duty and working a corporate security detail, and hitting a woman who tried to take cover, Tisch said.

-He next made his way to the elevator bank, shooting a guard at a security desk and another man in the lobby, the commissioner said.
+Once inside, he sprayed the lobby with gunfire, killing Islam, who was off-police duty and working a corporate security detail, and hitting a woman who tried to take cover, Tisch said.
+He then made his way to the elevator bank, shooting a guard at a security desk and another man in the lobby, she said.

 “He appeared to have first walked past the officer and then he turned to his right, and saw him and discharged several rounds,” Adams said in a TV interview.

-Tamura took an elevator to the 33rd-floor offices of the company that owns the building, Rudin Management, and shot and killed one person on that floor.
-He then shot and killed himself, the commissioner said.
+Tamura took an elevator to the 33rd-floor offices of the company that owns the building, Rudin Management, and shot and killed one person there before fatally shooting himself, the commissioner said.

 Blackstone confirmed that one of its employees, real estate executive Wesley LePatner, was among those killed.
 Security officer Aland Etienne also died, according to a local labor union.

-Islam, 36, had served as a police officer in New York City for 3½ years and was an immigrant from Bangladesh, Tisch said at a news conference.
+Islam, 36, had served as a police officer in New York City for three-and-a-half years and was an immigrant from Bangladesh, Tisch said at a news conference.

 His body was draped in the New York Police Department flag as it was moved from the hospital to an ambulance, with fellow officers standing at attention.